How to become a foster or kinship carer

 - read real stories from foster carers?

-- spoken to your family and friends about your desire to become a foster carer?
+- spoken to your family and friends about your desire to become a foster carer and the impact it may have on your life?

 Kinship carers are usually identified by the child’s family or a Child Safety Officer (CSO) when it is decided that a child is unable to live at home.
 The CSO would generally contact the potential kinship carer about becoming a kinship carer, in the first instance.
 There may be circumstances where family members may make an enquiry online in relation to becoming a carer, for example the child’s circumstances are unknown.